 Florida goes solar with SunPower®

-The state of solar power in Florida
+The state of solar in Florida

-How much solar power does Florida produce?
+How much solar energy does Florida produce?

 How much does solar cost in Florida?